ddnexus/elastics-doc/source/doc/5-flex-rails/1-overview.md

 {% see 2.4 %}

+### 4. Run `rake flex:index:create` or `rake flex:import`

+You sould use either `rake flex:index:create` or `rake flex:import` (if you already have data to index from your DB) in order to create a new index and its auto-generated mapping.

-### 7. Customize the `app/flex/*`
+### 5. Customize the `app/flex/*`

-Usually contains your search classes (those that include any of `Flex::Templates`, `Flex::ModelIndexer`) and your Tempates Sources {% see 2.2.2 %}.
+Usually contains your search classes (those that include any of `Flex::Templates`, `Flex::ModelIndexer`, etc.) and your Tempates Sources {% see 2.2.2 %}.
 Average applications usually have just one class and one source template file but your mileage may vary.
 Here you can also add your Result Extenders modules {% see 2.3 %}, so keeping all the Flex related files together.

-### 8. Remember

-> During development, remember also:
->
-> 1. each time you add a `Flex::ModelIndexer` or `Flex::ActiveModel` you should add its name to the `config/initializers/flex.rb`
-> 2. each time you add/change a `flex.parent` relation in a model you should reindex your DB(s) with `rake flex:import FORCE=true`

 ## Rails 3 and 4